DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 Use the [fixture.clientScripts](test-api/fixture/clientscripts.md) and [test.clientScripts](test-api/test/clientscripts.md) methods in test code to inject scripts for an individual fixture or test.

-You can also [inject modules](../guides/advanced-guides/inject-client-scripts.md#inject-a-module), [code strings](../guides/advanced-guides/inject-client-scripts.md#inject-script-code), or [add scripts to individual pages](../guides/advanced-guides/inject-client-scripts.md#provide-scripts-for-specific-pages) in the API and configuration file.
+You can [inject modules](../guides/advanced-guides/inject-client-scripts.md#inject-a-module), [code strings](../guides/advanced-guides/inject-client-scripts.md#inject-script-code), or [add scripts to individual pages](../guides/advanced-guides/inject-client-scripts.md#provide-scripts-for-specific-pages) in the API and configuration file.
 Use the following methods and options to do this:

 * the [runner.clientScripts](testcafe-api/runner/clientscripts.md) programming interface method
 * the [clientScripts](configuration-file.md#clientscripts) configuration file property